History Of Volleyball Game

-- Defensive specialist – These players are stationed in the backcourt and much like a libero acts in defence or as one may imagine, jump and slide across the floor to keep the ball moving
+- Defensive specialist – These players are stationed in the backcourt and much like a libero acts in defence capacity.
+They jump and slide across the floor to keep the ball moving

-- Serving specialist- these players just sub in for a serve.
+- Serving specialist- these players just sub in for a ball serve.

 How to play Volleyball

-- A ball can only be touched three times before being sent over to the other side.
+- A ball can only be touched three times by the team members before being sent over to the opponent side.

 - The blockers can jump above the net and even land their hands on the opponent’s plane to block an attack.

-- An indoor volleyball match is won by the best of five games, which means three or more games.
+- An indoor volleyball match is won by the best of five games, which means that the winning team should have scored more in at least three or more games.